sourcehut-mirrors/chawan/doc/jsguide.md

 information is swallowed if you simply press `q`.
 Also, it doesn't work in `make test`.
 (TODO: it should.))

+`make TARGET=asan` may help with memory errors too, although it is significantly slower than `TARGET=debug`.

 Some other useful flags are defined in QuickJS.
 The simplest way to enable these is to uncomment them in `lib/monoucha0/monoucha/qjs/quickjs.c`: